 On November 16, 2017 and June 4, 2018, EPA published in the Federal Register final regulations establishing air quality designations for the 2015 ozone NAAQS.
-Seven counties in the metropolitan Atlanta area of Georgia were designated as nonattainment.
+Eight counties in the metropolitan Atlanta area of Georgia were designated as nonattainment.
 All other counties in Georgia were designated as unclassifiable/attainment.
-For the seven counties in the metropolitan Atlanta area designated as nonattainment, EPD may be required to develop a SIP to attain the 2015 standard.
+For the eight counties in the metropolitan Atlanta area designated as nonattainment, EPD may be required to develop a SIP to attain the 2015 standard.
 Until EPD develops an attainment plan, if needed, MEAG Power is not able to determine whether there would be any significant financial or operational impacts to its generating units.

-In the CAA, Congress declared as a national goal the prevention of any future, and the remedying of any existing, impairment of visibility in mandatory Class I federal areas (e.g. national parks and wilderness areas) for which visibility impairment results from manmade air pollution.
+In the CAA, Congress declared as a national goal the prevention of any future, and the remedying of any existing, impairment of visibility in mandatory Class I federal areas (e.g., national parks and wilderness areas) for which visibility impairment results from manmade air pollution.
 The CAA directs EPA to issue regulations to assure reasonable progress towards meeting the national goal.
 Current EPA regulations set 2064 as the target year to achieve natural visibility conditions via a uniform rate of progress over specific periods, and SIPs are required from states that contribute to visibility impairment.
-EPD data indicate that the Cohutta Wilderness and Okefenokee National Wildlife Refuge Class I areas in Georgia should meet the 2018 visibility improvement goal, likely due to significant reductions in visibility impairment precursor emissions (primarily sulfur dioxide) in the southeastern United States.